-The State Government intends to consult on, develop and introduce legislation to criminalise coercive control.
+The State Government is currently consulting on draft legislation to criminalise coercive control.

 What is coercive control?